SERINEZAGHDOUD19/SERINEZAGHDOUD19/README.md

 # About Me 👋 :

-I am a competent IT professional with a proven track record in designing websites, networking and managingdatabases.
-I have strong technical skills as well as good interpersonal skills, enabling me to interact with a wide range of clients.
+I am a IT professional with a proven track record in designing websites, networking and managingdatabases.
+I have a technical skills as well as good interpersonal skills, enabling me to interact with a clients.
 I am eager to be challenged in order to grow and further improve my IT skills.
 My greatest passion in life is using my technical know-how to benefit other people and organisations.

 # Computer skills :